 The Company adopted the share award scheme on 19 June 2015.
-The share award scheme has a term of 10 years and is for recognising contributions of the eligible participants and attracting and retaining them for the continual development of the Group.
-The share award may be satisfied by (a) issuance of new shares, in which case the issue price of the award shares is determined by the Board at its absolute discretion at the time of grant and shall at least be the highest of (i) the closing price of the shares on the grant date; or (ii) the average closing price of the shares for the five trading days immediately preceding the grant date; and (b) acquiring existing shares from the market, in which case the purchase price will be based on the market value of the shares on the date of acquisition.
+The scheme has a term of 10 years and is for recognising the contributions of the eligible participants and attracting and retaining them for the continual development of the Group.
+The share award may be satisfied by (a) issuance of new shares, in which case the issue price of the award shares is determined by the Board at its absolute discretion at the time of grant and shall at least be the higher of (i) the closing price of the shares on the grant date; or (ii) the average closing price of the shares for the five trading days immediately preceding the grant date; and (b) acquiring existing shares from the market, in which case the purchase price will be based on the market value of the shares on the date of acquisition.
 The Board may at its absolute discretion select and grant share award to eligible participant and determine the terms, composition and conditions of the award.
 The share award scheme has neither specified the maximum number of securities of the Company that it may hold, the minimum vesting period nor maximum entitlement of each eligible participant.
 No amount is payable by the eligible participant upon acceptance of the award.
-The Company granted 15,975,802 shares under the share award scheme to directors, employees and consultant of the Company during the year and there were 20,452,570 Shares held under the share award scheme as at 31 December 2017.
+The Company did not grant any share award to any person during the year and there were 20,452,570 Shares held under the share award scheme as at 31 December 2018.